Mon, 3 February 2020

 All three images that Jesus uses to describe the Church are associated with the identity and vocation of Israel.

-God forever aligned his Kingdom with the Kingdom of David and his sons by a “covenant of salt,” salt being a sign of permanence and purity (see 2 Chron.
-13:5, 8; Lev.
-2:13; Ezek.
-43:24).
+God forever aligned His kingdom with the kingdom of David and his sons by a “covenant of salt,” salt being a sign of permanence and purity (see 2 Chronicles 13:5, 8; Leviticus 2:13; Ezekiel 43:24).

-Jerusalem was to be a city set on a hill, high above all others, drawing all nations towards the glorious light streaming from her Temple (see Isa.
-2:2; 60:1–3).
+Jerusalem was to be a city set on a hill, high above all others, drawing all nations towards the glorious light streaming from her Temple (see Isaiah 2:2; 60:1–3).

-And Israel was given the mission of being a light to the nations, that God’s salvation would reach to the ends of the earth (see Isa.
-42:6; 49:6).
+And Israel was given the mission of being a light to the nations, that God’s salvation would reach to the ends of the earth (see Isaiah 42:6; 49:6).

 The liturgy shows us this week that the Church, and every Christian, is called to fulfill Israel’s mission.